I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 Inhale some steam by using a bowl of hot water and placing a towel over your head so that you can get the full benefits of that humid air into the mucous membranes of your nose and mouth.
 Some people add a few drops of eucalyptus oil into the bowl of steaming water for added effect.

 Some humidifiers can be purchased for just such a purpose.

 Alternately enjoy a steamy shower and stay in the shower stall inhaling that soothing steam for a while.
 That should alleviate some congestion.

 - Gargle often to treat sore throats.

-A half teaspoon of salt in an 8 oz. glass of warm water is a good natural antiseptic remedy.
-This can be done often throughout the day.
+A half teaspoon of salt in an 8 oz. glass of warm water is an excellent natural antiseptic remedy.
+Gargling can be done often throughout the day.

 Drinking fluids like hot tea with honey and lemon in it can also help ease painful throats.

 - Enjoy warm and hot liquids throughout the day.

 That old fashioned remedy of consuming chicken soup that you have undoubtedly heard of from many people (perhaps even your mother or grandmother) is good for you.

 The extra fluid is essential and it, as well as other hot liquids, will help relieve nasal congestion and loosen phlegm while soothing membranes which are irritated by coughing.